بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

-To explain: Allah (‘Azza wa jalla) housed rûh in man's body, which is changing, needy and exposed to dangers.
-He introduced three powers (quwwa) in it to preserve.
+To explain: Allah (‘Azza wa jalla) housed the rûh in man's changing and needy body exposed to dangers.
+He entrusted three powers (quwwa) to it in order to preserve the rûh.

 The First: al-quwwa ash-shahawiyyah al-bahîmiyyah, the power of animal appetites to attract benefits.

 The Second: al-quwwa al-ghadhabiyyah as-sabui’yyah, the predacious power of anger to repulse harmful and destructive things.